qmk/qmk_firmware/docs/faq_debug.md

     consume extra memory; watch out for BOOTMAGIC_ENABLE, MOUSEKEY_ENABLE, EXTRAKEY_ENABLE, CONSOLE_ENABLE, API_SYSEX_ENABLE
-- DFU tools do /not/ allow you to write into the bootloader (unless you throw in extra fruitsalad of options), so there is little risk there.
+- DFU tools do /not/ allow you to write into the bootloader (unless you throw in extra fruit salad of options), so there is little risk there.
 - EEPROM has around a 100000 write cycle.
 You shouldn't rewrite the firmware repeatedly and continually; that'll burn the EEPROM eventually.
 ## NKRO Doesn't work
-First you have to compile frimware with this build option `NKRO_ENABLE` in **Makefile**.
+First you have to compile firmware with this build option `NKRO_ENABLE` in **Makefile**.

 Try `Magic` **N** command(`LShift+RShift+N` by default) when **NKRO** still doesn't work.
 You can use this command to toggle between **NKRO** and **6KRO** mode temporarily.
 In some situations **NKRO** doesn't work you need to switch to **6KRO** mode, in particular when you are in BIOS.

 If your firmware built with `BOOTMAGIC_ENABLE` you need to turn its switch on by `BootMagic` **N** command(`Space+N` by default).
-This setting is stored in EEPROM and keeped over power cycles.
+This setting is stored in EEPROM and kept over power cycles.

 https://github.com/tmk/tmk_keyboard#boot-magic-configuration---virtual-dip-switch

 ## TrackPoint Needs Reset Circuit (PS/2 Mouse Support)
-Without reset circuit you will have inconsistent reuslt due to improper initialize of the hardware.
+Without reset circuit you will have inconsistent result due to improper initialize of the hardware.
 See circuit schematic of TPM754.

 - http://geekhack.org/index.php?topic=50176.msg1127447#msg1127447
 - http://www.mikrocontroller.net/attachment/52583/tpm754.pdf